Game Saves Tutorial

 - Show file extensions, if you haven't already.

 - This next step is very important.
 Where you place the SRM file matters.
-Many emulators, including Snes9X, have a dedicated “Saves” folder.
-If you see a Saves folder then move the SRM file into it, for a setup like the picture below.
+Many emulators such as Snes9X and RetroArch have a dedicated “Saves” folder.
+If you see a Saves folder, then move the SRM file into it (see the picture below).
 Otherwise, keep the SRM file in the same folder as the ROM.

 If you're still having trouble, well, you didn't fully read my directions!
 Here are some of the common things people do wrong: